Redundant multi format data acquisition

 What is CAPS?

 The Common Acquisition Protocol Server (CAPS) was developed to fulfill the needs to transfer multi-sensor data from the station to the data center.
 As nowadays more and more stations with co-located sensors like broadband seismometers, accelerometers, CGPS, temperature sensors, video cameras, etc. are build up, a acquisition protocol is required, which can efficiently handle low- and high-sampled data through one unified protocol.
 Such a flexible acquisition protocol is available with CAPS.
 CAPS is also a backbone for secure and redundant data centers.

-The focus on early warning in the last decade gave the timeliness of data a high priority.
+The focus on early warning in the last decade gave the timeliness of data.
 This made it necessary to allow backfilling of data (send most recent data first) as well as reducing the size of the data records.
-These requirements for data acquisition can not be fulfilled by many standard software packages.
-For example SeedLink, the de facto standard of real-time data transmission widely used to transmit seismic data, can neither handle backfilled data nor supports a variable record size.
-CAPS fills this gaps as it is format independent, which allows to handle low and high sampled data in parallel and uses index files to keep track of the timely order of packets.
+These requirements for data acquisition ca not be fulfilled by many standard software packages.
+For example SeedLink, the de facto standard for real-time data transmission widely used for transmitting seismic data, can neither handle backfilled data nor does it support a variable record size.
+CAPS fills this gap as it is format independent allowing to handle low and high sampled data in parallel and uses index files to keep track of the timely order of packets.

 One of the main problem for institutions handling massive data is the downtime during reconfiguration.
 CAPS reduces the downtime to an absolute minimum and at the same time takes care that no gaps in the data occur.
 This is realized through two approaches.
 One is the support of wildcard requests, the other is the buffering of data within the plugins.
 Wildcard request means, that CAPS can request all data available at the source and doesn’t need a specific list of stations.
 Once the source adds a station, the data is directly transmitted to the target without the need to reconfigure or restart CAPS.
 CAPS furthermore supports the live reconfiguration of access control parameters without service interruption.